 LAMal vs CMU: which scheme to choose for Swiss cross-border workers?

 Choosing between LAMal (Swiss health insurance) and CMU (French PUMa) is crucial for any cross-border worker.
-The two systems differ in cost, coverage for care in Switzerland and France, and procedures.
-This clear and practical guide helps you compare and select the option best suited to your personal and family situation.
+The two schemes differ in cost, healthcare coverage in Switzerland and France, as well as in their administrative procedures.
+This clear and practical guide helps you compare and select the best option for your personal and family situation.

 Understanding the right of option

-When starting a job in Switzerland or moving from France, you have 3 months to exercise your right of option.
-If you do nothing, you will be automatically affiliated.
-This choice is binding over time: except for specific events (unemployment benefits in France followed by resuming work in Switzerland, full Swiss retirement, etc.), it is difficult to reverse.
+When you start working in Switzerland or move from France, you have 3 months to exercise your right of option.
+If you don’t act, you’ll be affiliated by default.
+This choice is binding for the long term: except for specific events (unemployment with French benefits followed by resumption in Switzerland, switch to 100% Swiss retirement, etc.), it is difficult to reverse.

 Two possible options

-- LAMal cross-border: coverage under the Swiss system, easy access to care in Switzerland, options for care in France via supplementary insurance.
+• LAMal cross-border: coverage under the Swiss system, easy access to healthcare in Switzerland, options for care in France via supplementary insurance.

-- CMU: affiliation with the French system, reimbursements based on French rates, easier access to care in France.
+• CMU: attached to the French system, reimbursements based on French tariffs, easier access to care in France.

 Costs: how to compare?

-LAMal is often per adult premium (independent of income), while CMU is indexed to the household’s reference taxable income.
-To decide, estimate your total annual cost (contribution + any supplementary) and include your healthcare usage.
-Dual-income couples, families, and high incomes do not always get the same result.
+LAMal is often per adult premium (independent of income), while CMU is based on the household’s reference taxable income.
+To decide, estimate your full annual cost (contribution + possible supplementary insurance) and factor in your healthcare consumption.
+Couples with two earners, families, and higher incomes don’t always reach the same result.

 With LAMal, access to care in Switzerland is direct, useful for emergencies or Swiss specialists.
-With CMU, you are primarily treated in France, with the carte Vitale and a wide network.
-Depending on where you live, your usual doctor, and your needs (maternity, chronic illness, ophthalmology, dental), one of the schemes may prove more practical.
+With CMU, you are mainly treated in France, with the carte Vitale and a broad network.
+Depending on where you live, your usual doctor and your needs (maternity, chronic condition, ophthalmology, dental), one scheme may be more practical than the other.

 Practical tools for cross-border workers